 As a patient, you have the right to choose not to consent to a procedure or use of a certain tool.
 If you are not comfortable with your doctor using forceps or a vacuum, you have the right to speak up and seek alternative options.
 Depending on your situation and overall health, your options may vary, but you still have the right to choose the healthcare options that are best for you.

 If, at any time, you have questions or concerns about your legal rights related to healthcare, contact Birth Injury Guide to learn more.
-When it comes to medical malpractice or birth injuries, every case is unique, and you deserve to get answers and find out if you qualify for a legal remedy.
-To request a free case review with one of our birth injury attorneys, fill out our online form or call us at 1-877-415-6603.
+When it comes to medical malpractice or birth injuries, every case is unique, and you deserve to get answers and find out if you qualify for compensation.
+To start a free case review with one of our birth injury lawyers, fill out our online form or call us at 1-877-415-6603.